rrudolph/npmap-builder/CONTRIBUTING.md

 > 2. Second step
 > 3. Etc.
 >
-> `<url>` (a link to the reduced test case)
->
 > Any other information you want to share that is relevant to the issue being reported.
-This might include the file or module name and the line numbers of the code that is causing the bug.
-You may also want to include potential solutions.
+This might include a screenshot or the contents of an error message.

-A good bug report should be clear and to the point, and should provide enough information for an NPMap contributor to assess and/or fix the bug without coming back to you for more information.
+A good bug report should be clear and to the point, and should provide enough information for a member of the NPMap team to assess and/or fix the bug without coming back to you for more information.

 Ready to submit an issue?
-[Here you go](https://github.com/nationalparkservice/npmap/issues/).
+[Here you go](https://github.com/nationalparkservice/npmap-builder/issues/).

-## Pull requests
+## Pull Requests

 We encourage you to submit pull requests!
-These requests should remain focused in scope and should not contain commits that are unrelated to the feature you are adding or bug you are fixing.
+These requests should remain focused in scope and should not contain commits that are unrelated to the bug you are fixing or the feature you are adding.

-If your contribution involves a significant amount of work or substantial changes to any part of the library, please open an issue to discuss it first.
+If your contribution involves a significant amount of work or substantial changes to any part of the Builder, please open an issue to discuss it first.

 Please follow this process.
-It's the best way to get your work included in the project:
+It's the best way to quickly get your work merged into the project:

 1. [Fork](http://help.github.com/fork-a-repo/) the project.
-2. Clone your fork (`git clone https://github.com/<your-username>/npmap.git`).
+2. Clone your fork (`git clone https://github.com/<your-username>/npmap-builder.git`).
-3. Add an `upstream` remote (`git remote add upstream https://github.com/nationalparkservice/npmap.git`).
+3. Add an `upstream` remote (`git remote add upstream https://github.com/nationalparkservice/npmap-builder.git`).
 4. Get the latest changes from upstream (`git pull upstream <dev-branch>`).
 5. Create a new topic branch to contain your feature, change, or fix (`git checkout -b <topic-branch-name>`).
-6. Make sure that your changes adhere to the [coding conventions](http://www.nps.gov/npmap/library/api/coding-conventions.html) used throughout the project - indentation, commenting, etc.
+6. Make sure that your changes adhere to the coding conventions used throughout the project - indentation, commenting, etc.
 7. Commit your changes in logical chunks.
 Use git's [interactive rebase](https://help.github.com/articles/interactive-rebase) feature to tidy up your commits before making them public.
 Please adhere to these [git commit message guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) or your pull request may not be merged into the main project.
 8. Locally merge (or rebase) the upstream branch into your topic branch.
 9. Push your topic branch up to your fork (`git push origin <topic-branch-name>`).
 10. [Open a Pull Request](http://help.github.com/send-pull-requests/) with a clear title and description.
-Please mention which browsers you tested in.
+Please mention which browsers you tested the changes in.